 What’s a euphemism?

-Have you ever heard people use phrases like let go, when what they really mean is that someone was fired (from their job)?
+Have you ever heard people use phrases like let go, when they mean that someone got fired (from their job)?

-To use the phrase spin the truth instead of lie, or describe someone as “vertically challenged” as opposed to short—each of these words and phrases are literary techniques which we call a euphemism (pronounced you-fuh-mism).
-Let’s learn more about them and why they’re used in writing and conversation, in this article.
+To use the phrase spin the truth instead of lie, or describe someone as “vertically challenged” as opposed to short—each of these words and phrases is a literary technique, which we call a euphemism (pronounced you-fuh-mism).

 For a formal definition: [euphemisms] are a literary technique which uses “an innocuous word or expression in place of one that is deemed offensive or suggests something unpleasant”.